- What is the REST API?

 - API Endpoint URL.
 This is the field where you should place the URL from the Endpoint URL text area.
 Also, use the parameters to specify the data that will be pulled from the CCT;

 - Items path.
 If the URL brings you to the page where only items are stored, leave the slash (/) in this field.
 And in case there are several folders, define the path to the items here.
 For example, there are three folders but the needed items are in the one named “items”.
-Then you should write “/items” in this field;
+Then you should write “/items” in this field.
+You can read the dedicated troubleshoot about getting the right item path.
+Here you can also find out how to set the API from the RapidAPI website;

 - Cache.
 If you enable this toggle, the responses will be cashed according to their query arguments.
 This will sufficiently reduce the response speed.
 The cashing can be performed regularly and you can choose the period in Cache duration period drop-down and the number of minutes/hours/days in the Cache duration value bar.